itzomen/decentapp/README.md

 > Note: You should see the above in the first terminal running the node.
 The contract address will be used shortly

+- Edit [App.tsx file](/src/App.tsx) line 5 and replace the tokenAddress value with your contract address you obtained.

 - Connect Metamask to the local network by going to Metamask Settings/Network.
 Edit your local network to be as shown or create a new network with the settings.

 <p align="center">